Southclaws/southcla.ws/pages/how-to-diagnose-next-hydration.md

+---
+title: How to diagnose Hydration failed because the initial UI does not match what was rendered on the server.
+date: 2023-12-27
+---

 # How to diagnose Error: Hydration failed because the initial UI does not match what was rendered on the server.

 This happens when the server renders one tree and the client hydrates to a different tree.